rabihkodeih/bootstrap-transfer/README.md

     <div id="test" class="input-xlarge"></div>

-Now call bootstrapTransfer on the corresponding jquery object and add some options:
+Now call bootstrapTransfer on the corresponding jquery object and add some values:

     $(function() {
         ...